unyt-org/newsletter-archive/2026/April/en.md

 ## [DATEX Workbench](https://github.com/unyt-org/datex-workbench)

-* **Network interfaces view.** The first live network interfaces panel has been built, showing active WebSocket and TCP connections with real-time updates.
+* **Network interfaces view.** The first live network interfaces panel has been built, showing active socket connections with real-time updates.
 This gives developers direct visibility into the communication layer of a running DATEX endpoint.
 * **Script editor.** Work on an integrated DATEX script editor continues, expanding the Workbench into a more complete development and inspection environment.

 # Upcoming Events